 Adult is a noun and not a verb!

-I’m sorry to break the news to you, but if you are over the age of twenty-one, you are an adult by default according to the law in every nation that I know of.
-Many domains bestow that title upon you on your eighteenth birthday.
+I’m sorry to break the news to you, but if you are over the age of twenty-one, you are an adult.
+At least according to the law in every nation that I know of.
+Many countries bestow that title upon you on your eighteenth birthday.
 Some cultures declare you are an adult at the age of sixteen!

-You might be doing everything in your power to prove to your family, friends, and yourself that you are not an adult.
-You might not want to face grown-up responsibilities such as working on challenging relationships, paying your bills, washing your dishes, and saying no to your wants when you can’t take care of financial obligations.
-As an adult, you no longer have the freedom to blame others for your present day moral failures and irresponsible actions.
+You might be doing everything you can to prove to your family, friends, and yourself that you are not an adult.
+You might not want to face grown-up responsibilities such as working on challenging relationships, paying your bills, washing your dishes, and saying no to your wants when you can’t handle financial obligations.
+As an adult, you no longer have the freedom to blame others for your present-day moral failures and irresponsible actions.
 You are responsible for owning up to your mistakes and cleaning up your messes.
-If you keep on sweeping those messes under the carpet long enough, you’ll find that carpet tripping you up.
+If you keep on sweeping those messes under the carpet long enough, you’ll find yourself tripping over procrastinated obligations.

-Now, before you accuse me of shaking the long bony finger of judgment at the youth of today, let me just say that I know a few fifty-year-olds who have yet to embrace their adult status.
+Now, before you accuse me of shaking the long bony finger of judgment at today’s youth, let me just say that I know a few fifty-year-olds who have yet to embrace their adult status.
 The Bible gives us many examples of such behaviour.
-Aaron, the older brother of Moses is a prime example.
-Aaron was probably nearing his centennial birthday when he created the Golden Calf, then tried to place the blame on the people of Israel.
-When Moses wasn’t buying his story, Aaron attempt to cover his tracks might have been laughable when heard from the lips of a three-year-old.
-Coming from someone of Aaron’s age and stature, his words sounded pathetic.
-“I threw the gold into the fire and out came this calf!”
+Aaron, the older brother of Moses, for instance.
+Aaron was probably nearing his centennial birthday when he created the Golden Calf and then tried to place the blame on the people of Israel.
+When Moses wasn’t buying into his story, Aaron’s attempt to cover his tracks might have been laughable when heard from the lips of a three-year-old.
+Coming from someone of Aaron’s age and stature, his words were pathetic.
+“I threw the gold into the fire, and out came this calf!”
 (Exodus 32:24)

-There is nothing as sweet as the feeling that comes with personal dreams realized through your hard work, self-denial, and patience.
-It’s okay to grow up; it’s okay to say that I am an adult and it’s okay to say that I take personal responsibility for my life and the affect my decisions have on the world around me.
+Nothing is as sweet as the feeling that comes when personal dreams are realized through your hard work, self-denial, and patience.
+It’s okay to grow up; it’s okay to say that I am an adult, and it’s okay to say that I take personal responsibility for my life and the effect my decisions have on the world around me.